-Walking Whodunit Hunts are our single-location murder mystery trails where you explore a village or an area of a town or city in search of clues to solve a crime.
-All have a significant amount of history to uncover, show you some grand and impressive architecture, and many will reveal quite surprising facts linked to both places and the people that shaped them!
+Walking Whodunit Hunts are single-location murder mystery trails where you explore a village or an area of a town or city in search of clues to solve a crime.
+All have much history to uncover, show you some grand and impressive architecture, and many reveal surprising facts linked to both places and the people that shaped them!

-The places listed below (by county) all have single-location walking murder mystery trails outstanding with our detectives for you to solve… or maybe we just think they’re outstanding trails! 🙂 Click on any location link for more detail:
+The places listed below (by county) all have single-location walking murder mystery trails for you to solve.
+Click any location link for more detail.
+Map available at the bottom of the page to locate trails in a particular area too.

-In County Antrim trails are at Ballymena, Ballymoney, Carrickfergus, Lisburn, Randalstown and Whitehead Whodunits.
+In County Antrim are Ballymena, Ballymoney, Carrickfergus, Lisburn, Randalstown and Whitehead Whodunits… and we now have a new one in Glenarm!

 - Armagh City, Loughgall, and Lurgan trails in County Armagh.